newbee14/github-api/README.md

 Github's API v4 is using GraphQL which in some blog posts is claimed to be fater than rest.
 So if given more time I would have tried ti implement GraphQL.
 The API itself is very low performing there isn't much can be done the way we pull the data minor tweaks can surely improve the performance a bit in my view there cant be any considerable improvement.

+###Important
+To run this you will have to give your Auth token at /api/github.js line 4.
+Which you can generate from settings/Developer settings/personal acess token